The sandpile identity element on an ellipse: Main results

 \begin{theorem} Take $r(k) = o(k^{1/4})$ and $r(k) \geq 3 |V|^3$ for all $k \in \mathbb{R}^+$.
 Let $f(k,A)$ be the fraction of points in $G_{r(k),A,k}$ which are $\textbf{not}$ r-good.
 Then

 where C is a universal constant, and $g(A)$ is a constant depending only on the matrix A, given by

 \end{theorem} In particular, the above implies that the fraction of $r(k)$-good points tends to 1, provided that $r(k)$ is $o(k^{1/4}).$ Note that we consider the fraction of points in $G_{r,A,k}$ (rather than $E_{A,k}$) in order to exclude points whose r-ball is not contained in the ellipse.
+The rate of $k^{1/4}$ appearing in the left hand side of the inequality in the theorem is a result of the $O(\sqrt{k})$ difference between the identity element's odometer function ($v$) and the integer superharmonic witness ($o$), detailed in \hyperref[Andrewlemma]{Lemma 4.4} below.

-The proof is adapted from [\cite{pegden2020stability}].
-We first use the recurrence of $o$ and $v$ to give an upper bound for $|v-o|$ on $E_{A,k}$ (\hyperref[Andrewlemma]{lemma 4.2}).
-We then construct a 'touching map' whose range consists of good points (\hyperref[PSlemma]{lemma 4.3}).
+The proof is adapted from Theorem 10 in \cite{pegden2020stability}.
+We first use the recurrence of $o$ and $v$ to give an upper bound for $|v-o|$ on $E_{A,k}$ (Lemma 4.4).
+We then construct a 'touching map' whose range consists of good points (\hyperref[PSlemma]{Lemma 4.5}).
 We finally estimate the area of the range of the touching map to give a lower bound on the number of r-good points.